-During 2013, we reduced from five contract manufacturers to three contract manufacturers without any supply disruption.
-With the acquisition of PT, we have added one additional contract manufacturer such that we are currently working with four contract manufacturers.
+In connection with the acquisition of PT in 2014, we increased the number of contract manufacturers we worked with from three to four contract manufacturers.
+However, by December 31, 2014, we had reduced the number of contract manufacturers back down to three without any supply disruption.
 Additionally, we switched from one single-source manufacturer to another in 2009 as well as in 2011 without any supply disruptions during either of these transitions.
 However, any future changes to or consolidations of our current contract manufacturers could lead to material shortages or delays in the supply of our products.
 In the event we elect to continue to consolidate and/or change any of our manufacturers, qualifying a new contract manufacturer to commence commercial scale production or consolidating to a reduced number of contract manufacturers are expensive and time-consuming activities and could result in a significant interruption in the supply of our products.
 If a change in contract manufacturers results in delays in our fulfillment of customer orders or if a contract manufacturer fails to make timely delivery of orders, we may lose revenues and suffer damage to our customer relationships.